dcdpr/did-btc1/chapters/Terminology.md

 Singleton Beacon

-: A type of ::BTC1 Beacon:: whose ::Beacon Signals:: contain a single ::BTC1 Beacon Announcement::.
+: A type of ::BTC1 Beacon:: whose ::Beacon Signals:: each contain a single ::BTC1 Beacon Announcement::.

 Map Beacon